Content

 ADHD Meds Not Working: What to Do

 The effectiveness of medicinal treatment can be increased by supplementing it with other symptom management methods like lifestyle adjustments and psychotherapy.
-Therefore, patients should also participate in various non-drug treatments, including physical activities and meditation.
+Therefore, patients should also participate in various non-medicinal treatments, including physical activities, mindfulness and meditation.
 They can also talk with therapists or psychologists specializing in ADHD.

 Conclusion